 The implications of this arrangement are long-lasting and disproportionately impact students from underserved populations – a group George Mason is very familiar with.
 In fact, of School of Business students over 40 percent of are the first in their family to attend college, over 30 percent receive Pell Grants, and only 25 percent identify as white Americans.

-To address the barriers inherent in the current internship system, B4BW, working in tandem with Career Services, has established the Internship Access Award.
+To address the barriers inherent in the current internship system, B4BW, working in tandem with Career Services, established the Internship Access Award.
 The program provides funding to students that makes it possible for them to accept unpaid or low-paid internships.
 It also features fellowships to support students completing unpaid internships throughout the academic year and summer, as well as grants to cover living expenses while students complete an unpaid internship away from home.

-Improving Health Access for the Underserved
+Improving Health Access for All

-Our Honey Bee Initiative also operates in both Perú and Colombia, with the goal in mind of using sustainable beekeeping to empower local communities and drive economic development.
+HBI operates in both Perú and Colombia, with the goal in mind of using sustainable beekeeping to empower local communities and drive economic development.
 In Perú, we’ve worked with community beekeepers to establish vertical hives, expand their colonies, create a market for honey and bee-related products, and integrate forest conservation into the community culture.
 Designed to empower communities through sustainable beekeeping, our work in Colombia was recognized in 2020 as the 15th best overall social and environmental project in Latin America and the Caribbean by the Latinoamérica Verde awards.